mmm111mmm/inacityinthefuture/01-int-float-var-blocks-switch/1-print-string-comments.md

 Another way to write them is: `/* This is a comments */`

-Here is a the above program with a comment.
+Here is the above program with a comment.
 Normally your comments will be more useful.

 **code sample 1.2**